 Since 1980, our mission has been to bring people and nature together in their yards & gardens.

-We educate, inspire and assist people in our community to manage their lands, yards and gardens to benefit native wildlife and to promote awareness of the interrelationships of all living things.
+We educate, inspire, and assist people in our community in managing their lands, yards, and gardens to benefit native wildlife and promote awareness of the interrelationships of all living things.

-We work towards this goal by promoting the use of native plants, offering classes and workshops on nature and gardening themes such as Cavity Nesting Birds, Natural History of Butterflies, Butterfly Gardening, Planting a Refuge for Wildlife, Organic Gardening, Bird Identification and many others.
-We also offer a landscape consultation, design and installation service with a focus on native plants and wildlife.
-Most of all, we provide a well-trained staff of enthusiastic naturalists and horticulturists at our store everyday to assist people toward this goal.
+We work towards this goal by promoting the use of native plants and offering classes and workshops on nature and gardening themes, such as Cavity Nesting Birds, Natural History of Butterflies, Butterfly Gardening, Planting a Refuge for Wildlife, Organic Gardening, Bird Identification, and many others.
+We also offer a landscape consultation, design, and installation service with a focus on native plants and wildlife.
+Most of all, we provide a well-trained staff of enthusiastic naturalists and horticulturists at our store every day to assist people toward this goal.

 Why native plants?